Martin-Zeithaml/czeHolidays/README.md

-## Cze Holidays
+## Czech Holidays Formula
-Prints the google sheet formula for working days.
+Prints the google sheet formula for working days for each month, excluding Czech holidays